akarapetian/Brogrammers-2D-Shape-Drawer/README.md

 BUGS:
-7th shape isn't being read by the parser at all
+7th shape isn't being read by the parser at all (FIXED)

 Currently we need to: